Major and Minor in Italian

 - Maximum transfer credit from study abroad toward a minor: nine credits (3 three-credit courses) for one year of study, 6 credits (2 three-credit courses) for one semester of study.
 No RLL credit will be granted for courses abroad conducted in English taken during a semester or academic year program.

-- Italian minors may take one of thier six courses in English here at Boston College.
+- Italian minors may take one of their six courses in English here at Boston College.

 - All RLL minors must enroll in one advanced course during their senior year, regardless of whether they have completed the six-course requirement for the minor.